'Every week you're a loser.' The brutal world of professional tennis - KTVZ

 By Aimee Lewis, CNN

 One of the show’s stars, Nick Kyrgios, may not have watched it yet, while former world No. 1 Andy Murray says he has no interest in watching it.
-But Netflix’s new fly-on-the-wall documentary ‘Break Point’ has nevertheless made plenty of headlines since it was released on January 13.
+But Netflix’s new fly-on-the-wall documentary ‘Break Point’ has nevertheless made plenty of headlines since it was released this month.

 The documentary, which focuses on the next generation of tennis stars, is made by the team that produced the hit Formula 1 Netflix series ‘Drive to Survive.’